arganarazalvaro/Excercise-Tracker/README.md

   - Get all the information you need about any user´s exercise sessions, like description, duration, and date.
   - Search user exercise sessions by user id, you can also specify dates between which to search and limit the number of responses.
   - Search for all users.

+  This is a welcome message from the developer of this API:

+> I hope you enjoy using this amazing API
+> and I would love for you to tell me
+> what projects you are working on.
+> Have fun!+

 ### Get Started